I’ve travelled to the following countries for CBC News:

 This place isn’t just just one of remembrance though; it is very much an active camp, inhabited by dozens of men, and some women, still living in canvas tents behind the barricades.

 Some of them sit outside their temporary homes, possibly feeling more permanent by now, talking to one another over hot drinks as the day begins.
 Two women chop onions and boil vegetables in a steaming cauldron.
-Now that the situation in Kyiv, at least, has calmed, it’s hard to imagine how their days don’t turn to boredom here in their tent city.
+Now that the situation in Kiev, at least, has calmed, it’s hard to imagine how their days don’t turn to boredom here in their tent city.

 But amid these diehards who have, so far, refused to leave Maidan, are new fixtures that you can’t help but feel trivialise, at least in my mind, what happened here.